The Statute Law (Miscellaneous Amendments) Bill, 2012 published in Kenya Gazette Supplement No. 34 (Bill No. 17) is on the way to becoming law.

 The wording of this section has been narrowed down.

 This section deals with the powers of arrest of police officers under the Copyright Act.

-All in all, IPKenya is of the view that KECOBO, through the Attorney General’s Office, has acted wisely in dealing with the most urgent issues in the Act by having them amended via the Miscellaneous Amendment Act.
-It is unfortunate that Kenya’s legislature is so slow that institutions are forced to use Miscellaneous Amendments to amend substantial provisions of their empowering statutes.
+All in all, This blogger is of the view that it is unfortunate that Kenya’s legislative amendment process is so lengthy that state organs are forced to use Miscellaneous Amendments to amend substantial provisions of their empowering statutes.
 In the case of the Copyright Act, there are several other sections that are in need of amendment including, but not limited to, the provisions on composition of the Board of Directors of KECOBO, the “fair dealing” provisions, “Competent Authority” jurisdiction, “folklore” definition and protection etc..